lccc-project/lccc/lcrust/docs/formats/rlib.md

 ### String Table

 rmanifest files contain a table of interned string constants, which other parts of the file reference.
 These strings are encoded in UTF-8, and are Null-terminated.
 Entries referenced in the file may overlap, to allow optimizations where common suffixes can be contained in larger entries.
 A file may contain more than 1 string table, referenced by the `next` field of the previous String table's header.
 The maximum total size of all string tables, excluding the headers, is 2147483648 bytes (1<<31).
 If multiple string tables exist, references to entries in the string table shall occur as though there was a single string table in the file, that contains every byte of each string table in order by the `next` fields of each header directly concatenated (excluding the headers of each table).
-The first string table in a file is the one designated by the `stroff` field of the manifest header.
+The first string table in a file is the one designated by the `strtab` field.

-offsets into the string table start at 0.
-The entry at offset zero shall be an empty string (that is, the first byte of the string table shall be a null terminator).

-Each string table starts with a 8-byte header, which occurs at an offset in the file which is aligned to 8-bytes.
-The header is defined as follows

 ```rust
 #[repr(C,align(8))]
 pub struct StringTableHeader{